Software Setup

 python -m PiFinder.get_images

-The PiFinder will quickly check which images are missing and start the download process.
-You can monitor it’s progress via the status bar displayed.
+The PiFinder checks which images are missing and starts downloading.
+You can monitor progress on the status bar.

 Image Download

-There are 13,000+ images, so it will take a bit of time, but can be done in multiple sessions.
-The PiFinder will use whichever images you have on hand each time you observe.
+There are 13,000+ images, so the download takes a while.
+You can do it across multiple sessions.
+The PiFinder uses whichever images you have each time you observe.